-Leontine was not any help either.
-She never mentioned that ‘episode’ during the time the three used to go around at parties, shopping or on walks.
-That did not make it easier on Matthew’s persistent confusion over the twins’ diversity.
+Leontine had not been of any help either.
+She never mentioned or hinted at that episode during the time the three youngsters used to go around at parties, shopping or on walks.
+That did not make it easier on Matthew’s mental predicament about their diversity.
 As time went by, he chose to ignore it.
-The desire to marry one of them had been a steadfast dream ever since betting at school that he would have done so one day.
-Now the fatal mix-up of that ’episode’ was putting in jeopardy his ambition, his juvenal aspiration.
+Later on, it pleased him to think that perhaps she also had forgotten what had happened.
+For him, wishing to marry one of them had been a steadfast goal ever since betting at school that he would have done so one day.
+Now the fatal mix-up of that ’episode’, the secret between himself and Leontine would be out and put in jeopardy his ambition, his juvenal aspiration.

-Until now when Leontine reminded him during the engagement party.
+‘You must surely remember what we said to one another?
+Don’t you?’

-He could not believe Leontine had reminded him after all these years of all the chances she had.
+Leontine’s voice fell as blow on the wretched young man’s memory as he was overcome by a mute shame.
+He did remember very well.

-Of course, he remembered it all quite well.
 His mind was working overtime.
-It did happen at All Saints’ when they were fourteen but, on second thoughts, ’Why didn’t Adeline know what happened?
-Didn’t Leontine tell her?’
+It did happen at All Saints’ when they were fourteen.
+But why didn’t she tell Adeline?
+For all he knew, the two sisters confided in one another on all that happened to them.

 Only now was he given the chance to know who was in the shed with him.